NVIDIA-ISAAC-ROS/isaac_ros_mission_client/isaac_ros_json_info_generator/README.md

 ## Overview

 The `isaac_ros_json_info_generator` package has the `JsonInfoGeneratorNode` that collects data/messages from an arbitrary number of topics (of any defined ROS message type).
-It converts the collected messages into a JSON string, stores that string in a `std_msgs/String`, and publishes that ROS2 string to `/info`, where the mission client (i.e. `isaac_ros_vda5050_nav2_client`) will collect and then relay that information to the mission dispatcher.
+It converts the collected messages into a JSON string, stores that string in a `std_msgs/String`, and publishes that ROS 2 string to `/info`, where the mission client (i.e. `isaac_ros_vda5050_nav2_client`) will collect and then relay that information to the mission dispatcher.
 The node also subscribes to the topic `/order_id` (`std_msgs/String`) and stores that as the current `order_id`; if the new `order_id` value is different from the one stored, it will clear the messages it collected and start collecting messages again.

 ## Launch Scripts